FarronF/limerick-council-meetings/meetings/2024/05/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th March 2024.md

 Clare County Council and Kerry County Council on this, and the Chief Executive agreed to

-discuss this with his counterparts in those local authorities so as to ensure a joint approach.--- 10
+discuss this with his counterparts in those local authorities so as to ensure a joint approach.
+---
+10

 (c)